NickChlanda/Random-Sampling-Method-For-Finding-Interior-Eigenvalues/README.md

    For a visual representation, see flowchartvertical via this repository.

-   1. Load a sparse matrix A from a MatrixMarket (.mtx / plain text) file.
+   1. Load a sparse matrix A.

    2. Spectral bounds: a short Lanczos run + a small tridiagonal eigenproblem (LAPACK dstev) gives bounds on lambda_min and lambda_max